atifaziznxb/Asp.Net-MVC-StartupKit-DependencyInjection-RepositoryPattern/README.md

+# Asp.Net MVC C#,  Start Up Project

+This project is startup poject for Asp.net MVC includes best practices as for as Architecture is concerned.
+This includes following main things:

+# Repository Pattern (Generic Repository)
+# NInject dependency injection
-# Asp.Net-MVC-StartupKit-DependencyInjection-RepositoryPattern
+# Layered Architecture
-this is start up project for Asp.Net MVC containing NInject dependency injection and repository pattern with best practices